When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Introduction

 To address this limitation, we propose \ours, which modifies the BT objective at the pair level by adaptively rescaling the gradient contribution of each preference pair.
 The raw BT update is driven by two parts: prediction error and representation distance.
 We show that the latter component can suboptimally inflate or suppress update size. \ours normalizes its magnitude so that the update size is mainly driven by prediction error.
 This modification ensures the intuition in parameter updates, that model performance determines the strength of learning signals. \ours is designed as a simple and direct integration into BT loss.
 It preserves the probabilistic foundation, requires no architectural changes, and incurs negligible computational overhead.
 We show that across diverse LLM backbones and training datasets, \ours consistently improves reward model performance.

-Our contributions are summarized as follows: \begin{compactenum} \item We provide a detailed analysis of the BT gradient, and show that update size depends jointly on (i) prediction error and (ii) representation distance. \item We show that this coupling introduces spurious learning signals: small-distance pairs receive inherently weak updates even when misranked, while large-distance pairs receive strong updates.
-This undermines the model's learning from fine-grained distinctions. \item We propose \ours, an adaptive pair-wise normalization to address the representation distance bias.
+Our contributions are summarized as follows: \begin{enumerate} \item We provide a detailed \textbf{analysis of the BT gradient}, and show that update size depends jointly on (i) prediction error and (ii) representation distance. \item We show that this coupling \textbf{misaligns learning signals}: small-distance pairs receive inherently weak updates even when misranked, while large-distance pairs receive strong updates.
+This undermines the model's learning from fine-grained distinctions. \item We propose \textbf{\ours}, an adaptive pair-wise normalization to address the representation distance bias.
 We show that \ours consistently improves RM performance across different base models and datasets.
-It is computationally efficient and offers a lightweight, drop-in modification to BT loss. \end{compactenum}
+It is computationally efficient and offers a lightweight, drop-in modification to BT loss. \end{enumerate}